 - Only 500 permits are issued on the Inca Trail each day, half of which go to guides and support crew

-- Only registered travel operators, like Kandoo, can purchase permits on behalf of travellers.
-Travellers can not obtain permits by themselves.
+- Only registered travel operators, like Kandoo Adventures, can purchase permits on behalf of travellers.
+Travellers can not obtain permits by themselves

-- Permits in a given year, for example 2017, are only released in January of that year.
-So permits from March to December go on sale in January of each year (the trail is closed in Febraury for repairs and maintenance).
-This means that any forward bookings are not guaranteed until permits are released.
+- All permits for a particular year are released in stages throughout October the year before.
+So all permits for 2023 went on sale in October 2022.
+Any forward bookings made before October are not guaranteed until permits are released.
 Operators who inform you otherwise or guarantee your permit are not being truthful

-- At Kandoo we advise people wishing to trek the Inca Trail to book at least 6 months in advance so that we can get your permit application in early.
+- At Kandoo we striongly advise people wishing to trek the Inca Trail to book well in advance so that we can get your permit application in early.
 Whilst we do our best to get all the permits for our customers, advanced bookings cannot be guaranteed until permits go on sale

 - Sadly, there is no option to obtain last minute cancellation permits as each permit is assigned to a person's passport number which is then registered with the Government and strictly regulated at Inca Trail control points